 In order to be eligible for Kindergarten, a child must be five-years old on or before September 1 of that school year.
 The September 1 date will be used for determining subsequent grade levels for admission purposes.
-Children who will turn 5 between September 2 and December 2 are eligible for Transitional Kindergarten.
+Children who will turn 5 between September 2 and February 2 are eligible for Transitional Kindergarten.
+For the 2023-2024 school year, children who will turn 5 by April 2 may enroll in Transitional Kindergarten.
+For the 2024-2025 school year, children who turn 5 between September 2 and June 2 may enroll in Transitional Kindergarten.
 See more about Kindergarten enrollment at the California Department of Education website.

 All forms of submission are considered equal.
-Upon acceptance, verification of residence and date of birth are required (driver’s license, lease or mortgage statement, utility bill, or bank statement for Residency; an original birth certificate, passport, or armed forces dependent’s card for Date of Birth) for the application to be considered complete.
+Upon acceptance, verification of date of birth is required: a birth certificate, passport, court document or armed forces dependent's card for the application to be considered complete.

 If enrollment is offered, the parent/guardian must accept or decline within two (2) business days.
-If enrollment is accepted, the parent/guardian will receive additional paperwork to complete.
+If enrollment is accepted, the parent/guardian will receive a link to complete.

 If enrollment is offered to someone on the waiting list, the parent/guardian must accept or decline within two (2) business days of notification.